vicky5124/lavalink-rs/README.md

 ## How to use

+This is how you can install the library to be used.

+### Rust

-Install the version from crates.io:
+You can install the latest version from crates.io:

 ```toml
 lavalink-rs = "0.11"